odoo/documentation/accounting/payables/pay/check.rst

 United States
 -------------

-For the United States, Odoo supports by default the check formats of:
+For the United States, Twenty20 supports by default the check formats of:

 - **Quickbooks & Quicken**: check on top, stubs in the middle and bottom
 - **Peachtree**: check in the middle, stubs on top and bottom